nuxeo/doc.nuxeo.com-content/src/studio/nuxeo-studio/working-in-studio/automation/filtering-options-reference-page.md

 *   The document(s) bound to the workflow
 *   The document(s) that are in input of the operation (Filter list operation)

 Below is a sample of such a screen.
-In this section, we review the list of all possible filtering options that you may find in Studio.
+In this section, we review the list of all possible filtering options that you may find in Studio Modeler.

 ![]({{file name='Sample filtering screen.png'}} ?w=400,border=true)